majo-icutech/npp-explorer-plugin/README.md

 ### Installation Requirements

-This plugin requires the Microsoft Visual C++ Redistributable 2015 (or 2015/2017/2019), which can be downloaded from Microsoft at https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads
+Versions before and including 1.8.8 requires the Microsoft Visual C++ Redistributable 2015 (or 2015/2017/2019), which can be downloaded from Microsoft at https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

+Starting from version 1.8.9, this redistributable is not required anymore.

 ## Screenshot
 ![screenshot]